dhbhernandez/readme-generator/README.md

  # title
     README Generator
 ## Description
-    Create a proffecional  README generator
+    Create a proffecional  README Generator that works
 ## Installation
-    Intall node.js and run index.js from the console
+    Intall using node.js then run the console
 ## Usage
     Screenshot
 ## License